jmrr/phd_thesis/Corrections/list_of_changes.md

        >**Hand-held object recognition** In this project, the main assumption is the separation of the training and test sets of the SHORT dataset.
 The training set is comprised of high quality models of the 100 grocery products, presenting systematic variability in the views to capture multiple angles and elevations.
 The test set is comprised of a large quantity of unstructured queries (multiple non-calibrated sensors, camera optics, devices, etc.) and provision for assistive testing with the introduction of queries taken by sighted or blindfolded users.

       > **Visual localisation from hand-held and wearable cameras** The version of the RSM released with the thesis did not include people in its sequences and the only occlusions present were cleaning objects and semi-stationary furniture that were present in some sequences and not in the others.

       >Additionally, despite including different illumination conditions, no changes in the viewpoint were included.
 This can be a limitation in establishing where the algorithms tested in Chapter 4 might fail.
 Nevertheless, descriptor density and a high frame rate ($\geq$ 24 fps) were used as a mitigation strategy for the presence of obstacles.

       >Another assumption in this project was the use of one-dimensional positional ground truth, instead of the customary 6D position (location and pose) that methods from the robotics (SLAM) community use.
 This simplification was intentional at this stage of the project, as the dataset comprises narrow spaces and contains restricted views (frontal, with low variability in the angle of acquisition).
 This has proven to be sufficient for the testing of appearance-based algorithms, especially when a comparison against a state-of-the-art SLAM is also provided.
 However it still represents a limitation of the system that hinders the evaluation of more SLAM methods with the RSM dataset.

       > Apart from the lack of multiple views of the same sequences, crowded spaces and other artifacts such as motion blur were excluded from the study.
 Tracking algorithms, fundamental in SLAM methods to supply bad image associations, were not used.
 However, this was a deliberate design choice, as in an assistive context for the blind and partially sighted, SLAM’s localisation and mapping lack relevance unless the current journey can be related to previous passes.
-The analysis of the appearancebased methods is therefore performed in isolation, although adding tracking is contemplated in future work as we will see in Chapter 4.
+The analysis of the appearance-based methods is therefore performed in isolation, although adding tracking is contemplated in future work as we will see in Chapter 4.

       > **Localisation from place-cell models** The creation of place cells is based on the assumptions that a) there will be sufficient frame rate in the sequences as to create the distinctive concave shape of the place cells via associations from multiple visual paths; and b) the similarity of contiguous frames in the sequence is sufficient to yield a similar description obtained with the appearance-based methods.

       >The first assumption does not pose a limitation, as the datasets acquired nowadays can easily have an even higher frame rate [163].
 The second assumption, might rely up to some extent on the absence of obstacles, as it is on the other hand customary in SLAM research [113].
 The experimental work described in Chapter 5 will discuss the use of dense appearance-based methods as a mitigation strategy.

       > **A prototype of an assistive haptic App for visual localisation**  This prototype works as a client-server application that assumes a robust connection between the client and the server.
 However, just as maps can be downloaded dynamically by using the principle of geofencing or caching (e.g. Google Maps), so too descriptors of previous journeys could be dynamically downloaded for certain regions of a building prior to just before entering a location.

      - Conclusion: I have summarised the main limitations and added comments in the future work section on how to address these.
-In particualr, related to the RSM dataset:
+In particular, related to the RSM dataset:

         >Another limitation of the current version of the RSM dataset is the absence of obstacles and obstructions such as the presence of people in the sequences.
 This can have an impact in the performance.
 We are planning to incorporate “natural” sequences to the next version of the dataset, and there is ongoing work within the group to produce automatically blurred faces of people present in the sequences to preserve anonymity and maintain the open status of the dataset.